College Factual by our College Data Analytics Team

 Colorado Mesa University comes in at #3 in this year's ranking.
 Colorado Mesa is a moderately-sized public school located in the city of Grand Junction.
 As a testament to the quality of education offered at Colorado Mesa, the school also landed the #7 rank in our Best Colleges for Natural Resources Conservation in the Rocky Mountains Region ranking.

-About 3.4% of Colorado Mesa students default on their loans in three years, which is lower than average.
+The student loan default rate at Colorado Mesa is lower than is typical, just 3.4% of students default in three years.
 There are approximately 3,172 students at Colorado Mesa that take at least one class online.
 About 2,203 of the students at Colorado Mesa are attending part time.

-Full Natural Resources Conservation at Colorado Mesa University Report
+Read full report on Natural Resources Conservation at Colorado Mesa University

 4

 University of Wyoming earned the #4 spot in our 2021 rankings.
-Located in the town of Laramie, UW is a public school with a large student population.
+Located in the town of Laramie, UW is a public college with a fairly large student population.
 UW also made our Best Colleges for Natural Resources Conservation in the Rocky Mountains Region list, coming in at #4.

 The student loan default rate at UW is lower than is typical, just 0.9% of students default in three years.
-Approximately 5,894 students take at least one class online at UW.
+There are approximately 5,894 students at UW that take at least one class online.
 2,493 students are part time.

 5